emmyleaf/Lutra.FMODAudio/README.md

 Initial setup is a little fiddly, since the FMOD native library binaries must be downloaded and installed manually.

-At the time of writing, there are no example projects for this library yet.
+Currently, there are no public example projects for this library.

 ### Initial Steps